gbdev/gb-asm-tutorial/src/part3/project-structure.md

 - Apply the RGBDS “fix” utility.

 > **Note:** The base template already does all of this.
 Additionally, it will automatically pick up any new .asm files you create.

+The first step of the tutorial is setting up Game State Management.